Battle of Karbala💔— Beloved Hussein and Syyeda Zainab🌺❤️

 In this era, a woman’s skill at the loom was often her primary means of contributing to the family’s financial stability.
 Weaving allowed women to work from home, balancing intricate artistic production with childcare and domestic duties.

-In Irab, Palestine and the Levant, girls began weaving and embroidering their trousseau from a young age.
+In Iraq, Palestine and the Levant, girls began weaving and embroidering their trousseau from a young age.
 These textiles were not just gifts but tangible assets — symbols of a woman’s readiness for marriage and her future ability to provide for her household.

 For nomadic tribes like the Qashqai or the Bedouin, women were the "architects" of their homes, weaving the very tents they lived in, alongside rugs for trade that were highly prized in localmarkets.Works of Zahra Karimi, Levy Institute — Women Carpet Weavers of Iran